burningion/distributed-tracing-with-apm-workshop/README.md

 ```

 You can then hit the API at `http://localhost:5000/status` and `http://localhost:5000/add_sensor` and look at your Datadog traces to see the distributed traces.

+# Ideas for Live Debugging via Tracing

+These are some ideas, that have yet to be implemented:

+* A bad deploy that triggers a problem, breaking parts of API
+* Introducing latency in a service in the middle of the request lifecycle
+* Introducing a traffic spike / poison payload downstream